Law school applications: Personal statements

 Avoid clichéd phrases and sentences like “Growing up, I….” or “I have always wanted to be a lawyer” or “My mom always said I’d make a great lawyer because I argue so much” or “Law school is the next logical step for me.”

-Do not write a point-by-point essay on why you’d be a stellar law student or lawyer.
+Do not write a point-by-point argumentative essay on why you’d be a stellar law student or lawyer.
 That is really not what the admissions committee is looking for.
+This isn’t a cover letter for a job.
 Let your resume and the rest of your application speak to your accomplishments, making the case for your capacity to be a good student.
 The personal statement is for helping them understand what you’ll bring to the legal community apart from your potential for academic excellence.

 Do not include meaningful quotations from famous philosophers (or anybody else).
 Not only is this a very tired ploy, it says nothing about you.
 And it uses up valuable real estate that could be filled with your own words about you.